-Where events are required to have a COVID Safe Plan then COVID SAfe Check-In is a new feature that has been added to the free mySA GOV app.
+Where events are required to have a COVID Safe Plan then COVID SAfe Check-In has been added to the free mySA GOV app.
 Where people do not have sufficient technology to use the app then Contact Tracing Record Hardcopy is required as an alternative.